ivan-kleshnin/unredux/README.md

 ### Why not VueJS?

-MVC is dead.
+RIP MVC.
+It's just a backlash against Redux.

 ### Why not CycleJS?

-To keep it simple.
-CycleJS is great but I have a goal here to avoid frameworks.
+To prove the point.
+CycleJS is great but I've set a goal to avoid frameworks in this collection.

 ### Why not CalmmJS?

-Conceptually it's very similar to what I do here but note the point above.
-Plus I don't like magic injections of observables into React components.
-I'd like to have the connections explicit.
+Conceptually it's very similar to what I do here.
+I don't like magic injections of observables into React components.
+Nevermind – check the previous point.